JF002/bl602_cmake_base/README.md

 You can use a [flasher for the BL602](https://github.com/mkroman/awesome-bouffalo#rom-tools) to flash the firmware to the BL602 using the USB-To-Serial port.

+# How to build the RISC-V toolchain for an ARM host machine

+See [this page](doc/build-toolchain-on-arm.md) explaining how to build the RISC-V toolchain on a PinebookPro.

 # How to flash
 As far as I know, it's not possible to flash the firmware using OpenOCD and a JTAG adapter.
 You can still flash the board using the bootlaoder, over a serial port.